naviat/ghost-eks-tf/README.md

 - Nginx Ingress Controller and CloudFlare with domain.
 - The setup and deployment will be automated using Terraform.

+> **Note**: This test is forcus on Managed node and Self Managed Node Group.
+For Windows Self Managed and EMR Node group, I will be update later (if needed :lying_face:).

 ## Architecture